IsuruWeerakkodi/Filtering-App-Full-Stack/README.md

 3. Create a MySQL database named `dep11_filtering_app`.
 4. Configure the database connection properties in the `application.properties` file.
 5. Start the MySQL database server.
-6. Run the Spring Boot application using your preferred method (e.g., Maven, IDE).
+6. Run application using your preferred method (e.g., Maven, IDE).

 The API will be available on port 8080 by default.